Friends of the Earth Scotland is committed to protecting your privacy, including online, and in the transparent use of any information you give us.

 FoE Scotland holds a record of people who have registered for our events in our CRM for administrative communication.
 If you provide information about accessibility needs, we will only process this information in order to ensure accessibility and provide for your safety.
 We use Eventbrite to manage our event registrations and collect attendance fees.
 Event payments are processed securely either via Eventbrite (if paying by card) or Paypal (if this is the selected option).
 You will only be subscribed to our mailing list (see above) if you request it.
 You can update your communication preferences at any time.
 We may take photos or record videos at events to promote and archive our work.
 It is your responsibility to make it known to us if you do not wish to be in a photo or video.

-Our main website (foe.scot) uses secure server software (SSL) with 128-bit encryption: the industry standard for secure commercial transactions.
+Our main website (foe.scot) uses secure server software (SSL) with 128-bit encryption, the industry standard for secure commercial transactions.
 It encrypts all of your personal information, including credit card number, name, and address, so that it cannot be read as the information travels over the internet.
-While on a secure page, such as a donation form, the lock icon on web browsers becomes locked, as opposed to unlocked, or open, when you are just surfing.
-Additionally, our choice of payment provider allows us to never hold your credit card details on our website.
+While on a secure page, such as a donation form, the lock icon on web browsers becomes locked (as opposed to unlocked, or open, when you are just surfing).
+Additionally, our choice of payment provider means we never hold your credit card details on our website.

 Retention of data

 Friends of the Earth Scotland only retains members’ and contacts’ personal information for as long as necessary to fulfil the purposes it was collected for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 When determining the appropriate retention period for personal data, FoE Scotland considers the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of personal data, the purposes for which the personal data is processed, whether FoE Scotland can achieve those purposes through other means, and the applicable legal requirements.